BLSQ/iaso/iaso/fixtures/README.md

 This will create a separate DB and load your data in it.
 Your existing data won't be lost.
 Your data will be lost after stopping the server.

-To load the fixture data in your current Database, use theload data command:
+To load the fixture data in your current Database, use the loaddata command:
 ```
 /m loaddata plugins/polio/fixtures/campaign.yaml
 ```